Austin SEO Company | TastyPlacement

 • Find a Google-authorized provider.
 You can’t shoot these panoramas yourself.
 You need to select from a list of authorized providers (“Trusted Photographer”) and make your own deal with them.
 You can go here to find a Google Trusted Photographer in your area.

 • Arrange your photo shoot.
 You’ll arrange a time and price with the Trusted Photographer.
-We got an appointment the next day from Olive Tree Photography in Austin, and they came out the next day.
+We got an appointment the next day from Olive Tree Photography in Austin (sadly, as of 2015, Olive is no longer offering this service), and they came out the next day.

 • Your Photographer does the rest.
 Your Trusted Photographer has a special camera, special software, and back-door access to your Google+ Local page, so they’ll make the upload to your page on their own.
 Ours was posted in 6 or 7 days after the shoot.
 We also got about 20 high-quality still shots for our local page.
 Check with your provider, this service might be optional, but ours was included in our price of about $270, we opted for a bare-bones service.
 The range will generally be $250 to $650.